norbert-s/NewmanPostmanTests/README.md

 # NewmanPostmanTests

-This reporitory is the host for different newman tests
+This reporitory is a demo for postman tests run by newman

 IN GENERAL